Top Software Development Myths Busted

 Myth #2: The waterfall method still works the best

-The major issue with the waterfall method is that in the dynamic world of software development, it is nearly impossible to specify each and every detail before you start building the system.
-The fact is that the waterfall method is a very inefficient method for executing a software development project.
+The waterfall method’s biggest problem is that in the fast-paced world of software development, it’s almost impossible to plan out every little thing before you start creating the system.
+The truth is that the waterfall technique is not a good way to run a software development project.

 Myth #3: Software development is costly